Konstantin667/business-performance-analytics/README.md

 ## Key Insights
-- **Strong revenue concentration**
-  A small proportion of customers generates a dominant share of total revenue, confirming a pronounced Pareto (80/20) pattern in customer value distribution.
+- Revenue is highly concentrated across the customer base: a small fraction of customers generates the majority of total revenue, exposing the business to customer concentration risk.

-- **Highly skewed transaction values**
-  Most orders are low-value, while a limited number of high-revenue transactions significantly influence total sales.
-  This makes mean-based KPIs sensitive to outliers and emphasizes the importance of distribution-aware analysis.

-- **Clear seasonal revenue dynamics**
+- Order value distribution is strongly right-skewed, indicating that revenue growth is driven more by high-value transactions than by volume alone.

-  Revenue exhibits a strong upward trend toward the end of the year, indicating seasonality likely driven by holidays and peak retail demand periods.
+- Monthly revenue dynamics reveal clear seasonality with pronounced peaks toward the end of the year, suggesting demand is influenced by calendar-driven factors such as holidays and promotional periods.

-- **Repeat customers as primary revenue drivers**
-  Business performance depends more on a small base of repeat, high-value customers than on broad, uniform purchasing behavior across the customer base.

-- **Data limitations with minimal KPI impact**
-  Missing customer identifiers reduce granularity of customer-level analysis but do not materially distort aggregate revenue KPIs or overall business conclusions.
+- A significant share of customers contributes marginally to total revenue, highlighting opportunities for targeted retention strategies and differentiated customer segmentation.

+- Revenue volatility over time emphasizes the importance of trend-aware and season-aware planning rather than relying on static averages.

 ## Power BI Dashboard
 An interactive Power BI dashboard was developed to visualize key business insights, including: